This is a collection of short stories that examine the complicated relationship between technology and humanity.

 September 29, 2019

-On December 14, 1988, the first fiber-optic internet cable to ever cross an ocean entered service.
+On December 14, 1988, the first fiber-optic telecommunications cable entered service on the bottom of the ocean floor.

-When these cables were first laid on the ocean floor, an unexpected event occurred.
+But when the trial cables were first installed, an unexpected event occurred.

 Watch the video